 The District shall provide free transportation for any student in the District who resides: (1) at a distance of one and one-half miles or more from his or her assigned school, unless the School Board has certified to the III.
 State Board of Education that adequate public transportation is available, or (2) if adequate transportation is not available, within one and one-half miles from his or her assigned school where walking to and from school or to and from a pick-up point or bus stop would constitute a serious safety hazard due to either (a) vehicular traffic or rail crossing, (b) a course or pattern of criminal activity, as defined in the III.
 Streetgang Terrorism Omnibus Prevention Act, 740 ILCS 147/.
 A student's parent(s)/guardian(s) may file a petition with the Board requesting transportation due to the existence of a serious safety hazard.
 Free transportation service and vehicle adaptation is provided for a special education student if included in the student's individualized educational program.
-Non-public school students shall be transported in accordance with State law.
-Homeless students shall be transported in accordance with Section 45/1-15 of the Education for Homeless Children Act.
-Foster care students shall be transported in accordance with Section 6312(c)(5)(B) of the Elementary and Secondary Education Act.
+Non-public school students shall be transported in accordance with Section 45/1-15 of the Education for Homeless Children Act.
+Foster care students shall be transported in accordance with Section 45/1-15 of the Education for Homeless Children Act.
+Foster care students shall be transported in accordance with Section 45/1-15 of